wayveai/freedesktop-sdk/CONTRIBUTING.md

 while your branch is checked out.
 This may require you to force-push your branch, to do this add the `-f` switch to the git push command.

 ## Open a merge request
-Navigate to the [New Merge Request Page](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/merge_requests/new) on our gitlab, add your branch as the source branch and 19.08 as the target branch.
+Navigate to the [New Merge Request Page](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/merge_requests/new) on our GitLab, add your branch as the source branch and 19.08 as the target branch.
 Once your MR is open it will be reviewed before merging.
 Once it passes our CI and any discussions are resolved, it will be assigned to our merge bot, which will continually rebase onto the latest commit in 19.08 until it merges your branch.

 Congratulations, you are now a freedesktop-sdk contributor!